 A multitude of tells will give away suspicious reviews.
 The telltale signs include poor grammar and spelling, exaggerated claims by the apparent buyer, and unverified reviews, which should always raise an eyebrow.

 FakeSpot vs ReviewMeta: How Do They Make Money?

 Generally speaking, these websites pull revenue from ads.
-This can be from offering enhancements for advertisers or by providing affiliate links where they make money from your purchases.
+This can be from offering advertisers enhancements or affiliate links where they make money from your purchases.
 Sometimes they might even provide promo codes they receive a kickback from.

 How to Spot a Fake Review on Amazon?

-There are a few different ways to figure out if product reviews are being faked on Amazon.
+There are various ways to determine if product reviews are being faked on Amazon.
 Here are some easy tells:

 - Only trust reviews on an Amazon Verified Purchase